cbcrg/tcoffee/docs/tcoffee_manual.rst

 *******************
 What is T-Coffee?
 =================
-**T-Coffee means "Tree based Consistency Objective Function For alignment Evaluation"**.
-It is primarily a Multiple Sequence Alignment (MSA) method but it also provides a collection of useful tools presented in this manual.
-Before going deep into the core of the matter, here are a few words to briefly explain the things T-Coffee can do !
+T-Coffee stands for **"Tree based Consistency Objective Function For alignment Evaluation"**.
+It is mainly/primarily a Multiple Sequence Alignment (MSA) method but it also provides a collection of useful/powerful tools presented in this manual.
+Before going deep into the core of the matter, here are a few words to briefly explain the things T-Coffee can do except preparing your coffee !!!

 What does it do?
 ----------------